JianghuiDu/SedTrace.jl/README.md

 ## Project Status

-The manuscript describing this package is under review at [<strong>Geoscientific Model Development</strong>](https://gmd.copernicus.org/preprints/gmd-2022-281/).
+The paper describing this package is published on [<strong>Geoscientific Model Development</strong>](https://gmd.copernicus.org/articles/16/5865/2023/).

 The released versions with citable doi links are available at the [<strong>Zenodo repository</strong>](https://zenodo.org/record/7225861).